Franktorio/franktorio-xsouls-lab/README.md

 - [x] Implement a background thread or scheduler to:
   - Run at predefined times to prevent multiple files created when restarted
   - Create backups of all databases
-- [ ] Implement a rollover system to automatically delete backups older than the retention period
+- [x] Implement a rollover system to automatically delete backups older than the retention period
-- [ ] Implement replica databases for each primary database:
+- [x] Implement replica databases for each primary database:
   - Periodically replace replica database after each interval
   - Ensure databases are ready incase of a failover
-- [ ] Create json and handler to store audit and incident logs for DB changes

 ## Contact information